WarrG3X/dobot-rl/README.md

 ## Usage
 ### Dobot Arm
 First step is to ensure that the arm is controllable.
 Connect the USB cable and use ``ls /dev`` to find which port it is using.
-Now make sure you have the proper accesss permission for this port by using ``chmod``.
+Now make sure you have the proper access permission for this port by using ``chmod``.
 You'll have to do this each time you plug in the dobot.
 A much more convenient way would be to simply add the user to the ``dialout`` group.

 Now use the dobot-cli script to test it.